angel-dart/angel/README.md

 the route tree.
 Users of Laravel and Express will be very happy.

-`angel_route` does not require the use of [Angel](https://github.com/angel-dart/angel), and has no dependencies.
+`angel_route` does not require the use of [Angel](https://github.com/angel-dart/angel), and has minimal dependencies.
 Thus, it can be used in any application, regardless of framework.
 This includes Web apps, Flutter apps, CLI apps, and smaller servers which do not need all the features of the Angel framework.